 At Sure Haven, we realize that eating disorders (EDs) are often misunderstood by those who have never experienced the confusion, fear and guilt these conditions cause.
 Eating disorders are unlike other addictions and require different treatment approaches.
 You can depend upon this: we will never attempt to shame or coerce you into either eating or not eating.
 You’ve probably had enough of these well-meaning but futile methods already, perhaps to the point to going to great lengths to deny your problematic eating behavior.

-We understand that eating disorders in young women are usually a part of a dual-diagnosis issue.
+We understand that eating disorders in women are usually a part of a dual-diagnosis issue.
 You may also be chemically dependent, engage in self-harm, or have a sex or love addiction.
 When we work up your individualized comprehensive treatment plan, we may discover that you’re in need of trauma treatment because of past events in your life that caused intense physical and/or emotional pain.
 Since EDs tend to be long-standing, we understand how hard it will be to stop using food as a means of coping with your pain.

 Clinically, eating disorder is defined by compulsive abnormalities in a person’s eating habits that is severe enough to be a focus of treatment.
 The American Psychiatric Association recognizes three types of EDs: (1) Anorexia Nervosa, (2) Bulimia Nervosa, and (3) Eating Disorder Not Otherwise Specified (NOS).